View MapView Map

 HomeDestinationsCork City10 stunning places for ou ...

 Nothing says summer quite like eating outdoors.
-Get ready to feast on fresh seafood in a scenic courtyard or tuck into woodfired pizza on a rooftop terrace.
-Famed for its amazing food scene, the chefs and restaurateurs in Cork are hard at work to make outdoor dining the highlight of your summer.
-Enjoy locally made artisanal food and soak up the lively atmosphere with family and friends.
+Famed for its amazing food scene and locally made artisanal dishes, the chefs and restaurateurs in Cork are hard at work to make outdoor dining the highlight of your summer.
+So, get ready to feast on fresh seafood in a scenic courtyard, tuck into woodfired pizza on a rooftop terrace and soak up the lively atmosphere with family and friends.

-Here are ten of the best places for outdoor dining in Cork City.
+Here are 10 of the best places for outdoor dining in Cork city.

 • 1.